Unlock unlimited scans, all platforms, and scan history.

 Modern AI face generators have become so realistic that traditional visual cues — looking for blurred backgrounds, oddly shaped ears, or asymmetrical features — are no longer reliable.
 AI tools have learned to avoid these tells.

 The most reliable way to check if a dating profile photo is real is to use a dedicated AI detection tool.
-If the person has a social media profile, you can paste the link to their post directly into KweliAI.
-If you only have the image file, save it and share it to a public post on X or Reddit, then paste that link into KweliAI for analysis.
+If the person has a public social media profile, paste the link to their post directly into KweliAI — no downloading is needed.
+KweliAI extracts the image automatically from the post URL and analyses it in seconds.

 KweliAI analyses the image using models specifically trained to detect AI-generated faces, including portraits created by Midjourney, DALL·E, Stable Diffusion, and StyleGAN.
 The result includes a confidence score so you know exactly how certain the verdict is.